dnn004/FSND/projects/02_trivia_api/starter/backend/README.md

 This README is missing documentation of your endpoints.
 Below is an example for your endpoint to get all categories.
 Please use it as a reference for creating your documentation and resubmit your code.

 Endpoints
+GET '/api/categories'
-GET '/categories'
+GET '/api/questions'
-GET ...
+GET '/api/categories/<category_id>/questions'
+POST '/api/questions'
+POST '/api/questions/search/'
-POST ...
+POST '/api/quizzes'
-DELETE ...
+DELETE '/apit/questions/<questions_id>'

-GET '/categories'
+GET '/api/categories'
 - Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
 - Request Arguments: None
 - Returns: An object with a single key, categories, that contains a object of id: category_string key:value pairs.